 My pet is scheduled to come in for an evaluation by a specialist or for surgery.
 What do I need to know and bring with me?

-There is some information that is critical to our treatment of your pet.
-That includes:
+Please bring the information that is critical to our treatment of your pet, including:

 What can I bring for my pet to make him comfortable after surgery or if he or she will be hospitalized?

 You can bring a small toy or blanket if you would like.
 We prefer that pets use the beds that we provide for sanitary purposes.
 You can also bring the food he or she usually eats, as long as the pet is not on a raw (BARF-type) diet.